chr11stian/chr11stian/README.md

 <h1 align="center">👋 Hello!
-I'm Sy Rashid</h1>
+I'm Christian/h1>

 <p align="center">
-I'm a fullstack developer and designer building digital products using Lean Design principles.
-I currently manage and code for my agency MangoTree Dev; which I launched with one of my best mates and fellow instructors at Le Wagon.
-I also work as a full stack developer for ARTSVP, a startup focused on guestlist and event management.
+I'm a fullstack developer.
+I currently manage and code for my team Dev; which I launched with one of my best mates and fellow instructors at Cusco.
+I also work as a full stack developer for MERN, MARN, a startup focused on guestlist and event management.
 </p>
 <p align="center">
 When I'm not coding find me taking photos or trying to jump out of the nearest plane.